vmware-archive/node-examples/book-service/README.md

 # Build the App

-With a current working directory of `node-examples/book-service`
+With a current working directory of `node-examples/book-service`, build the app:

 ```bash
 $ npm install gemfire-nodejs-client-2.0.0-beta.tgz